Nebrethar/Web-Extensions-Nebrethar/README.md

  # Project Status

-Here if where you will find the status of each project.
+Here is where you will find the status of each project.

+Format:
+NAME AND BASIC INFORMATION
+FUNCTION PERFORMED
+WORKING?
+STATUS

 **TEMPLATE** - A simple template in my style.<br />
 Function?
 A clean slate for development of future web extensions.<br />